mystor/ducky/doc/types.md

 ## Goals of the Ducky Type System
 - Code written in Ducky should not require explicit type declarations
-- Writing code in Ducky should feel like writing code in a runtime-checked dynamic programming language, except that they
+- Writing code in Ducky should feel like writing code in a runtime-checked dynamic programming language, except that the code is less likely to crash at runtime
 - Ducky's type system should not prevent interaction with code written in a nominal type system

 ## Primitive Types